AlfrescoArchive/alfresco-event-gateway/README.md

 The developer can then use this information to connect their client to this Event Gateway topic.

-Note: The community version of the Event Gateway provides a single topic for all events generated in the community Digital Business Platform.
+Note: The community version of the Event Gateway provides a single topic for all events.